Can You Freeze Mozzarella Cheese?

 - Portion the mozzarella balls if needed.
 You can slice them, or keep them intact, depending on what makes sense for you.

 - Package the portions.
-If you plan on freezing the cheese for more than a month or two, consider wrapping each portion in plastic wrap.
-Then transfer the portions into a freezer bag on top of a cookie sheet, just like described in freezing mozzarella blocks.
+If you plan on freezing the cheese for more than a month or two, consider wrapping each one in plastic wrap.
+Then transfer them into a freezer bag on top of a cookie sheet, just like described in freezing mozzarella blocks.
 Squeeze out the air and seal the bag tightly once you’re done.
 Add a label if needed.

 - Put the cookie sheet into the freezer.
-Once the portions freeze, feel free to remove the cookie sheet and leave the balls in the freezer bag.
+Once the portions freeze, feel free to remove the cookie sheet and leave the balls or slices in the freezer bag.

 When it comes to thawing mozzarella, there are a couple of options: